jyotiprakashvarpe/Aurora/README.md

 The service is publicly available at:

  https://aurora-search-service.onrender.com/
 Swagger UI:
  https://aurora-search-service.onrender.com/docs

 Example request:
  https://aurora-search-service.onrender.com/search?q=test&page=1&page_size=20

-Bonus 1: Design Notes – Alternative Approaches

-While I implemented a simple in-memory search for this exercise, here are some alternatives I considered:

-1. SQLite + Full-Text Search (FTS5)

-Approach: On startup, fetch /messages, write them into an SQLite DB with an FTS5 virtual table, and run MATCH queries for search.

-Pros:

-Still embedded / lightweight.

-Proper full-text ranking and querying.

-Cons:

-Slightly more complexity for schema management and updates.

-Needs periodic syncing with /messages if the data changes.

-2. External Search Engine (Elasticsearch / OpenSearch / Meilisearch)

-Approach: Index messages into a dedicated search engine; /search just forwards the query and paginates results from there.

-Pros:

-Very powerful search (fuzzy matching, relevance, faceting, etc.).

-Scales to large datasets.

-Cons:

-Requires extra infrastructure.

-Higher operational overhead for this small task.

-3. In-Memory Inverted Index

-Approach: Build a token-based inverted index at startup:

-Map token → list of message IDs

-For a query, intersect posting lists and fetch documents.

-Pros:

-Very fast lookup, better than naïve O(N) scanning for larger datasets.

-Still no external dependency.

-Cons:

-More code and complexity (tokenization, index building, updates).

-Overkill unless message count is high.

-4. On-Demand Proxy to /messages

-Approach: Instead of caching, the /search endpoint directly calls GET /messages with query parameters and passes through the results.

-Pros:

-Very simple to implement, no local storage.

-Cons:

-Latency heavily depends on upstream.

-Harder to guarantee < 100ms for every request.

-Coupled to uptime/performance of the upstream service.

-For this coding task, I chose in-memory caching + simple filtering because it gives:

-Predictable low latency

-Simplicity

-Easy reasoning for performance/behavior

-Bonus 2: Reducing Latency to ~30ms

-Currently, the endpoint is designed to stay under 100ms by:

-Keeping messages in memory

-Doing a single-pass filter + simple pagination

-To further reduce latency to ~30ms, I would:

-1. Precompute an In-Memory Index

-Build an inverted index at startup:

-Tokenize message text into terms.

-Maintain a mapping term -> [message_ids].

-For a query:

-Tokenize the query.

-Lookup posting lists and intersect/union them.

-Fetch messages by ID and paginate.

-This changes search from O(N) over all messages to roughly O(K) over matched lists, significantly reducing work for common queries.

-2. Limit and Optimize the Search Space

-Only index and search in the most relevant fields, e.g.:

-text, subject, sender, etc.

-Avoid stringifying entire records.

-Use lowercased precomputed tokens.

-3. Keep the Service “Warm” and Close to Users

-Deploy in a region close to the upstream and expected clients.

-Ensure:

-No cold starts (use always-on instances).

-Adequate CPU so GC and Python overhead are minimal.

-4. Use Efficient Data Structures

-Use Python built-ins that are C-optimized:

-dict, list, set for index structures.

-Optionally use libraries like rapidfuzz for fast fuzzy matching if needed (while still staying under 30ms for typical queries).

-5. Benchmark and Tune

-Use a small benchmarking script (e.g., locust or wrk) to:

-Measure median and p95 latency.

-Tune page size, index structures, and number of workers.

-With these changes, for a typical dataset (tens of thousands of messages), it’s realistic to get median latencies in the 5–20ms range on a modest instance.
+## Bonus 1: Design Notes – Alternative Approaches

+While this project uses a simple in-memory search approach, here are several alternative designs that were considered:

+---

+### 1. SQLite + Full-Text Search (FTS5)

+**Approach:**
+On startup, fetch `/messages`, store the data inside an SQLite database using an FTS5 virtual table, and perform `MATCH` queries for search.

+**Pros:**
+- Lightweight and embedded (no external service)
+- Provides proper full-text indexing and ranking

+**Cons:**
+- Requires schema setup and migration handling
+- Needs periodic syncing if the upstream data changes

+---

+### 2. External Search Engine (Elasticsearch / OpenSearch / Meilisearch)

+**Approach:**
+Index messages into a dedicated search engine.
+The `/search` endpoint simply forwards queries and paginates responses.

+**Pros:**
+- Very powerful search capabilities (fuzzy matching, relevance scoring, faceting)
+- Scales easily for large datasets

+**Cons:**
+- Adds infrastructure and operational complexity
+- Overkill for a small coding assignment

+---

+### 3. In-Memory Inverted Index

+**Approach:**
+Build a token-based inverted index at startup.
+Example structure:

+token → [list of message IDs]

+Search would involve intersecting posting lists and retrieving corresponding records.

+**Pros:**
+- Extremely fast lookups for larger datasets
+- No external dependencies

+**Cons:**
+- More complex to implement (tokenization, parsing, index building)
+- Excessive for datasets of only a few thousand records

+---

+### 4. On-Demand Proxy to the Upstream `/messages` API

+**Approach:**
+Skip caching entirely and call the upstream API directly on each `/search` request, filtering and paginating results locally.

+**Pros:**
+- Simplest implementation
+- No local storage needed

+**Cons:**
+- Latency depends entirely on upstream performance
+- Hard to maintain <100ms latency consistently
+- Tight coupling to upstream uptime

+---

+### Rationale for Choosing In-Memory Search

+For this assignment, in-memory caching with simple filtering provides:

+- Predictably low latency
+- Minimal architectural complexity
+- Zero external dependencies
+- Easy reasoning about performance and behavior

+---

+## Bonus 2: Reducing Latency to Approximately 30ms

+The current service maintains sub-100ms latency by caching messages in memory, performing a single-pass filter, and supporting simple pagination.
+To further reduce latency to around 30ms, the following optimizations can be applied:

+---

+### 1. Precompute an In-Memory Inverted Index

+Build an index at startup by:

+- Tokenizing message text into searchable terms
+- Mapping each term to the message IDs containing it
+- Lowercasing and normalizing tokens

+Searching then becomes:

+- Tokenize the query
+- Look up posting lists
+- Intersect or merge results
+- Fetch message documents

+This reduces search complexity from O(N) to roughly O(K), where K is the number of matched items.

+---

+### 2. Restrict and Optimize the Search Space

+Index only the relevant fields such as:

+- `message`
+- `user_name`
+- `user_id`

+Avoid searching through entire records, timestamps, or unnecessary JSON fields.

+Store lowercased, pre-tokenized versions to avoid repeated computation.

+---

+### 3. Keep the Service Warm and Close to Users

+Performance can be improved by:

+- Using always-on instances to avoid cold starts
+- Deploying in a region close to clients and upstream API
+- Ensuring sufficient CPU resources so Python’s garbage collector and event loop do not cause delays

+---

+### 4. Use Efficient Data Structures

+Leverage optimized Python built-ins:

+- `dict` for indexing
+- `list` for posting lists
+- `set` for fast intersections

+Optionally incorporate optimized libraries like `rapidfuzz` if fuzzy matching is desired without sacrificing performance.

+---

+### 5. Benchmark and Tune

+Use load-testing tools such as:

+- `wrk`
+- `locust`
+- `ab`

+Measure:

+- p50 median latency
+- p95 and p99 tail latencies
+- Impact of page size and filtering strategy

+With these improvements, it is realistic to achieve:

+- 5–20ms median response times
+- 20–35ms high-percentile latencies

+for datasets of similar size.